Contributing

 Example requirements:

-• Examples must be built in the docs_examples Nordcraft project first
+• Examples must be built in the docs_examples Nordcraft project

 • Each example is implemented as a separate web component